derbyjs/derby/index.md

 ## Template syntax

 Derby's template syntax is largely based on [Handlebars](http://handlebarsjs.com/), a popular logic-less templating language similar to [Mustache](http://mustache.github.com/mustache.5.html).

+If you use Sublime Text 2 or TextMate, you can use [our fork of the HTML5 bundle](https://github.com/codeparty/html5.tmbundle/downloads) to get proper syntax highlighting of Derby templates.
+You might want to also try our [Clean color theme](https://github.com/codeparty/clean-textmate/downloads), which highlights each type of template tag appropriately.

 A simple Handlebars template: